Mable Elmore: Politics

 offering expertise and advice on how best to implement a Poverty Reduction Strategy and recommending priority actions and principles for that strategy.

-After winning re-election in 2020, Elmore was re-assigned Parliamentary Secretary for Seniors Services and Long Term Care.
-She remained in that post until December 7, 2022, when she was named Parliamentary Secretary for Anti-Racism Initiatives by Premier David Eby.
+After winning re-election in 2020, Elmore was reassigned as Parliamentary Secretary for Seniors Services and Long Term Care.
+She remained in that post until December 7, 2022, when new Premier David Eby named her Parliamentary Secretary for Anti-Racism Initiatives.